 Yes.
-Be sure to study the accompanying blog post, the video description of the work to be performed during the course, and the slides provided with each course.
+Be sure to study the accompanying blog post, the video description of the work to be performed during the course, and the slides provided.

-An individual incremental step in a Lab.
+An individual incremental step in a lab.
 A challenge comes with a concrete assignment.
-You must complete the challenge to continue to the next step.
+You must complete the challenge to continue to the next step in the lab.

 Quizzes are a great way to test the knowledge you acquired by reading the background material from the challenge.
 A quiz will suggest several possible answers and requires a correct answer before you can continue to the next challenge.
 Note that more than 1 answer may be correct.

-No, but we recommend that you start from Lab 1, which will help you understand basic Kubernetes concepts.
-The labs are structured to build upon each other, so following them in order is a good idea.
+No, but we recommend that you start from Course 1, which will help you understand basic Kubernetes concepts.
+The courses are structured to build upon each other, so following them in order is a good idea.

 If you encounter a technical issue, please contact our Support Team at [email protected].

-If you are stuck on a challenge question, please click on the notes icon on the top right corner and go through the precursory notes to see if you have missed any concepts.
+If you are stuck on a challenge question, please click on the notes icon on the top right corner and go through the precursory information to see if you have missed any concepts.

 If you are in the hands-on section of a lab, make sure you have not missed any steps in the lab instructions.

-If you are still struggling, please send us an email [email protected] to clarify any doubts about the concepts.
+If you are still struggling, please send an email to [email protected] to clarify any doubts about the concepts.